Zapis

-A zapis (запис, [zǎːpis], literally "inscription"; plural: zapisi (записи)) is a sacred tree in Serbian tradition, protecting the village within whose bounds it is situated.
+A zapis (запис, [zǎːpis], literally "inscription"; plural: zapisi (записи)) is a sacred tree in Serbian Orthodox tradition, protecting the village within whose bounds it is situated.
 A cross is inscribed into the bark of each zapis.
 Most of these trees are large oaks.
 Prayers are offered to God under the crown of the zapis, where church services may also be held, especially during village festivals observed to supplicate God for protection against destructive weather conditions.
 In settlements without a church, ceremonies such as weddings and baptisms were once conducted under the tree.
 Folk tradition maintains that great misfortune will befall anyone that dares fell a zapis.
 According to Serbian scholar Veselin Čajkanović, the zapis is inherited from Slavic paganism, the pre-Christian religion of the Serbs, in which it had been used as a temple.

 Religious practices

 The selected tree becomes a zapis through the rite of consecration performed by a Serbian Orthodox priest, in which a cross is inscribed into its bark.
 The zapis is chosen from large trees, primarily oaks, but also elms, ashes, horse chestnuts, large-leaved lindens, walnut trees, morus trees, beeches, apple trees, pear trees, and hazels.
 A large cross, often made of stone, may be erected beside the zapis, and the surrounding area may be fenced.
 The zapis is inviolable: it is believed that great misfortune will befall anyone that dares fell it.
 Climbing it, sleeping under it, and picking its fruits and twigs, are also forbidden.
 Even the branches and fruits that fall from the tree should not be collected.
 A village may have more than one zapis: the main one in the settlement or near it, and several others in the village's fields, usually chosen so that they surround the settlement.

 The zapis plays an important role in rites connected with the festival known as krstonoše, meaning "crossbearers", which is publicly celebrated within the village to supplicate God for protection against destructive weather conditions, as well as to ensure a good harvest.
 Not all villages celebrate krstonoše on the same day, but it usually falls between Easter and the eve of St. Peter's Fast.
 Some villages have abandoned this festival.
 Krstonoše commences with villagers gathering at the church and forming a procession headed by a cross, an icon, and church banners.
 The procession walks a closed line around the settlement, encircling as much of the village's territory as possible, and then returns to the church.
 The girls and boys in the procession sing: